-Italian has two kinds of “you”, unlike English.
-There’s a singular “you” and then there’s a plural “you”.
-If you are addressing a group, you will need to conjugate the verb fare according to the latter pronoun, which is voi.
+In Italian, unlike English, there are two kinds of “you”.
+There is a singular “you” and then there is a plural “you”.
+If you are addressing a group, you must conjugate the verb fare according to the latter pronoun, which is voi.

-From the table in the previous paragraph, you can see that the conjugation you have to use is fate.
+From the table in the previous paragraph, you can see that the conjugation to use is fate.

 Fate silenzio!
 Sto studiando.

 Ragazzi, fate silenzio, per favore.
 Sto cercando di dormire.

 Guys, please be quiet.
 I’m trying to sleep.